 W. Bro.
 Chris and the rest of the members of Crescamus Lodge will now look forward to the next meeting on 20th May, when they will have another full agenda as the Lodge’s most recent Initiate undertakes his second degree ceremony.

 On Sunday 11 November, Freemasons from across Surrey, paid their respects at local memorials, marking the 100th anniversary of the Armistice that marked the end of the First World War.

 Freemasons from Crescamus Lodge were no different, with members laying a wreath at Selhurst War Memorial, with one of the Lodge’s Past Masters, W. Bro.
-Sam, laying the wreath on behalf of Surrey Masons.
-They were joined by Masons from other Lodges to commemorate those who gave their lives in conflicts since 1914.
+Sam, laying the wreath on behalf of Surrey Freemasons.
+They were joined by Freemasons from other Lodges to commemorate those who gave their lives in conflicts since 1914.